survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ## Loading `dependencies` to a `vendor` Bundle Automatically

 `CommonsChunkPlugin` gives control over its behavior through its `minChunks` options.
 In addition to a number and certain other values, `minChunks` accepts a function with a signature `(module, count)`.
 The first parameter contains a lot of information about the matches module and allows us to deduce which modules are used by the project.
-The second one tells how many times a specific module has been imported to the project.
+The second one tells how many times a particular module has been imported into the project.

 To capture only JavaScript files from *node_modules*, we should perform a check against each request: